solliancenet/Solliance_AI_Led_business_process_automation/Whiteboard design session/WDS trainer guide - AI-led business process automation.md

 | Semantic search in Azure Cognitive Search | https://docs.microsoft.com/en-us/azure/search/semantic-search-overview |
 | Power BI | https://docs.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview |
 | Azure Functions | https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview |

+# AI-led business process automation whiteboard design session trainer guide

+## Step 1: Review the customer case study

+- Check in with your table participants to introduce yourself as the trainer.

+- Ask, "What questions do you have about the customer case study?"

+- Briefly review the steps and timeframes of the whiteboard design session.

+- Ready, set, go!
+Let the table participants begin.

+## Step 2: Design a proof of concept solution

+- Check in with your tables to ensure that they are transitioning from step to step on time.

+- Provide some feedback on their responses to the business needs and design.

+    - Try asking questions first that will lead the participants to discover the answers on their own.

+- Provide feedback for their responses to the customer's objections.

+    - Try asking questions first that will lead the participants to discover the answers on their own.

+## Step 3: Present the solution

+- Determine which table will be paired with your table before Step 3 begins.

+- For the first round, assign one table as the presenting team and the other table as the customer.

+- Have the presenting team present their solution to the customer team.

+    - Have the customer team provide one objection for the presenting team to respond to.

+    - The presentation, objections, and feedback should take no longer than 15 minutes.

+    - If needed, the trainer may also provide feedback.

+## Wrap-up

+- Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.

+## Preferred target audience

+Senaabil Chandi, the CTO of Contoso Healthcare

+The primary audience is the business decision makers and technology decision makers.
+Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president [VP] line of business [LOB], or to those who represent the business unit IT or developers that report to application sponsors.

+## Preferred solution

+*File ingestion*

+1. Each hospital must submit claims forms in a consistent manner.
+How do you suggest having each hospital provide claims forms for automated centralized processing?

+    Each hospital should deliver claims forms digitally.
+This means that any handwritten forms should be scanned and provided as digital files.
+These files should be uploaded to an Azure Storage Account.In order to simplify the upload process, the Azure Files service can be used to expose the storage account as a network file share.
+It is important at this level to remove the handling of paper forms and proceed with a 100% digital process.

+2. Each hospital must provide patient audio files in a consistent manner.
+How do you suggest each hospital provide audio files for automated centralized processing?
+Does this differ from the method you suggested for claims forms, if so, why?

+    It is recommended to keep uploading of files consistent.
+Each hospital should use the same method to upload audio files as it does the claims forms.

+3. Audio and claim form files need to be stored centrally.
+What type of structure do you recommend to organize these incoming files?

+   There are multiple valid approaches to file organization.
+When using using batch processing, a common approach is to use the following structure (subject matter could be "claimsform" or "visitaudio"):

+    {Hospital}/{SubjectMatter}/In/{yyyy}/{mm}/{dd}/{hh}/
+    {Hospital}/{SubjectMatter}/Out/{yyyy}/{mm}/{dd}/{hh}/
+    {Hospital}/{SubjectMatter}/Bad/{yyyy}/{mm}/{dd}/{hh}/

+    Using this structure, files land in the "in" directory, and when processed the new data is placed in the "out" directory.
+Should the processing of a file fail, it can be moved into a "bad" folder for further review.

+4. The business process of extracting and storing claims form data and audio transcriptions must be automated.
+What do you recommend to trigger and orchestrate this processing so that manual intervention is not required?

+    Similar to file organization, multiple approaches to process triggering also exists.
+You can use timer triggers in Azure Functions, schedule triggers in Azure Logic Apps, and even scheduled triggers for an Azure Synapse Analytics pipeline.
+You also have the ability to utilize event-based triggers.
+An example of an event-based trigger is to utilize Event Grid that can identify the storage account as an event source and watch for the BlobCreated event, this event can initiate the execution of an Azure Function that begins processing the file that was added to storage.

+5. Once a claim form or audio file has been processed, how do you ensure that they do not get processed multiple times?

+    When using the batch processing in/out/bad approach, the result of the processing is idempotent, meaning that if the files do end up getting processed multiple times, it will result in unchanged values.
+The results in the "out" folder will remain the same, data will not be added or removed as long as the "in" folder files are unchanged.
+When it comes to individual file processing, it is recommended to move the file to some type of processed or archive location to ensure that it does not get processed multiple times.

+*Form processing*

+1. What Azure service do you recommend to extract data from the claims forms?
+Are there any tools that can be used to simplify this process?

+    Azure Form Recognizer can be used to train a custom model to extract information from a form.
+The [sample labeling tool](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/label-tool?tabs=v2-1) can be used to provide an intuitive user interface to identify the regions of the form from where data should be extracted, resulting in a supervised learning model.

+2. How do you recommend storing the data extracted from the claims forms?

+*Reporting*

+1. What Azure service do you recommend for the creation of reports to visualize data extracted from the claims forms?

+    Power BI.

+*Audio Transcription and translation*

+1. What Azure service do you recommend for transcribing patient visit audio files?

+2. How would you identify the spoken language of the visit?

+3. What Azure service would you use to translate audio transcriptions to English (en-US)?

+4. How do you recommend storing the audio transcription?

+5. In case of audit, how would you be able to track down the original source audio file for a specific transcription?

+*Search indexing, enrichment, and implementation*

+1. What Azure service do you recommend to index the audio transcription data to make them searchable?

+2. How do you recommend keeping the index up-to-date when transcripts are added over time?

+3. What Azure service do you recommend to enrich the search index to extract medical insights?

+4. What Azure service do you recommend to rank search results based on the search criteria, or to identify questions that may be asked and provide direct answers?

+5. What steps need to be taken to implement the audio transcription search to the internal web portal?

+*High-level architecture*

+1. Based on your answers to the questions above, diagram a high-level architecture for the initial vision of handling file ingestion, form processing, reporting, audio transcription/translation, as well as search indexing, enhancement, and implementation.

+## Checklist of preferred objection handling

+\[insert your custom workshop content here . . . \]

+## Customer quote (to be read back to the attendees at the end)

+\[insert your custom workshop content here . . . \]